arslan-ecnet/arslan-ecnet/README.md

 # Hi there, I'm Arslan! 👋
-### 🚀 Frontend Developer | JavaScript Enthusiast
+### 🚀 Senior Software Developer | Product Manager

-I am a passionate software developer focused on building clean, user-friendly, and performant web applications.
-I enjoy turning complex problems into simple, beautiful, and intuitive designs.
+I am a seasoned software professional with extensive experience in building and scaling complex enterprise systems.
+My expertise lies at the intersection of **Full-Stack Development**, **Systems Architecture**, and **Product Strategy**, ensuring that technical solutions drive real business value.

 ---